glamstack/google-auth-sdk/README.md

 By default the `client_email` field will be used as the 'Subject Email'.
 However, if you are utilizing this SDK to authenticate with any Google Endpoints that require [Domain-Wide Delegation](https://developers.google.com/admin-sdk/directory/v1/guides/delegation) then you will have to add the following variable to your `.env` file.

 This email address is that of a user account in Google Workspace that contains the appropriate Administrative rights for the APIs that will be utilized.
 When developing or testing applications, this can be the email address of the developer or test account.

+##### Domain

+The Google Domain is utilized with Google Workspace API Request.
+This is what is used to tell Google which domain the API should be used on.
+To set the `domain` set the `GOOGLE_WORKSPACE_DOMAIN` variable in the applications `.env` file.

+##### Customer ID

+The Google Customer ID is required to run Google Workspace API request.
+To set the `customer_id` set the `GOOGLE_WORKSPACE_CUSTOMERID` variable in the applications `.env` file.

 ```bash
 GOOGLE_AUTH_WORKSPACE_EMAIL="dmurphy@example.com"